-When is a Burning Permit Required?All full time fire districts, including Wentzville, O'Fallon, Lake St. Louis, Central County, Cottleville, and St. Charles, issue their own burn permits within their districts.
-If you live outside these fire districts you must obtain a burn permit from the St. Charles County Building Division.
+When is a burning permit required?All full time fire districts, including Wentzville, O'Fallon, Lake St. Louis, Central County, Cottleville and St. Charles, issue their own burn permits within their districts.
+If you live outside these fire districts you must obtain a burn permit from the St. Charles County Building and Code Enforcement Division.

 Burn permits may be issued for the following:

 - Vegetation waste: Open burn permits may be issued to a private individual to open burn a small quantity of vegetation waste on his or her property.

 - Bonfires: Bonfire permits may be issued if the following conditions are met: